 Once your priority date is current and your I-140 has been approved, there are two routes you can take to actually receive your EB-1C green card.

-The first is adjustment of status.
-This route is only available to those that are already in the U.S. under a nonimmigrant status (such as H-1B, L-1, E-2, etc) and simply need to have their status upgraded from nonimmigrant to immigrant.
+The first is through adjustment of status.
+This route is only available to those that are already in the U.S. under a nonimmigrant status (such as H-1B, L-1, E-2, etc.) and simply need to have their status upgraded from nonimmigrant to immigrant.
 To do this, you need to file an I-485 along with the associated fee to the USCIS.
 Once approved, you will be a green card holder and the USCIS will mail you your physical card in about six months.

-The second way is through consular processing.
+The second path is through consular processing.
 If you are already under a nonimmigrant status, then you can choose between adjustment of status and consular processing.
 If you are outside the U.S. you must go through consular processing.
 This involves making an appointment with the U.S. Embassy or Consulate in your home country.
 At your appointment, you will need to participate in a one-on-one interview with an immigration officer to determine if your case is legitimate and if you are truly qualified for your EB-1C.
 Keep in mind that your green card can still be denied at this point.

 The best advice for your consular interview is to be relaxed and tell the truth.
 If you do not know the answer to a question or you think that the officer might not like your answer, it is always better to be honest than to make something up or embellish the truth.
 If discovered, dishonesty can bar you from further immigration attempts while the worst that can happen if you are truthful is that your current visa is denied.
 Your immigration attorney can coach you through the process step by step to ensure that you have the best chance of approval.